revivalstack/setnv/README.md

   - **View Variables**: Safely display the fully resolved environment variables before applying them, useful for debugging.

+- **Environment Sandboxing (`--sandboxed`)**: Control whether `load-env` passes inherited system environment variables to the target process.
+With `--sandboxed`, only variables explicitly defined in your `.env` files are passed, creating a clean, isolated environment.
 - **Portable & Minimal**: Built in Go, `load-env` compiles into a single, self-contained binary, ensuring easy distribution and minimal external dependencies.

 ## How Does It Work?

-`load-env` first locates your `.env` file, prioritizing the current directory before checking a central configuration directory (e.g., `~/.config/load-env/`).
-It then meticulously reads each line, parsing key-value pairs, handling quoted strings, and executing `gopass` commands to fetch secrets.
+`load-env` first locates your `.env` file(s) based on the provided IDs, prioritizing the current directory before checking a central configuration directory (e.g., `~/.config/load-env/`).
+When chaining multiple IDs (e.g., `base,dev`), files are processed in order, with later files overriding variables defined in earlier ones.
+It then meticulously reads each line, parsing key-value pairs, handling quoted strings, and executing `gopass` commands or other shell commands to fetch dynamic values.

-After the initial parsing, `load-env` performs an iterative variable expansion process, resolving all `$VAR` and `${VAR}` references within the loaded environment variables.
-Finally, based on your chosen mode:
+After the initial parsing and command substitutions, `load-env` performs an iterative variable expansion process, resolving all `$VAR` and `${VAR}` references within the loaded environment variables, handling nesting and detecting circularities.
+Finally, based on your chosen mode and the `--sandboxed` flag:

 - For running executables or launching subshells, `load-env` uses `syscall.Exec` to replace its own process with the target command, ensuring the environment is seamlessly passed.
+The environment passed includes variables from `.env` files, optionally merged with the inherited system environment based on the `--sandboxed` flag.
 - For exporting variables, it prints shell-compatible `export` commands to standard output.
 - For viewing, it simply prints the resolved variables to your terminal.

 ## Why `load-env`?

 While other tools exist for managing `.env` files, `load-env` aims to be a minimal, self-contained Go binary that's easy to distribute and use, especially in environments where installing Python or Node.js dependencies might be cumbersome.
 It provides built-in `gopass` integration for those who manage secrets with it, and clear modes of operation for various workflows.
+Its ability to chain multiple `.env` files and offer sandboxed execution provides powerful flexibility for complex configurations.

 ---